You Gotta Know These Common Mistakes: Part I

 - Saint Augustine: Two different people; the earlier (354–430) served as the Bishop of Hippo and wrote Confessions and City of God The later (?–c.
 604) founded the Christian church in southern England and was the first archbishop of Canterbury.

 - Compound last names: The last names of David Lloyd George, Andrew Lloyd Webber, Ralph Vaughan Williams, and Ludwig Mies van der Rohe are “Lloyd George,” “Lloyd Webber,” “Vaughan Williams,” and “Mies van der Rohe” (or just “Mies”) respectively.
 Players in NAQT events will be prompted if they give part of a compound last name.

 - (The) Invisible Man: Invisible Man is a 1952 novel by Ralph Ellison about an unnamed African-American protagonist in search of personal identity.
 The Invisible Man is an 1897 novel by H. G. Wells about a man who has turned himself invisible but is slowly being driven insane.
-Under NAQT rules, players are usually allowed to drop leading articles or add them where they are missing (but not use incorrect ones) — but in this case (and others, for example, Shakespeare’s The Winter’s Tale and Helprin’s Winter’s Tale), doing so creates ambiguity, so the title must be exact.
+Under NAQT rules, players are usually allowed to drop leading articles or add them where they are missing (but not use incorrect ones) — but in this case, doing so creates ambiguity, so the title must be exact.

 - Primates: The scientific name for the order of primates is Primates pree-MAY-teez, not Primata.

 - John Adams: Even though NAQT rules generally call for players to be prompted on partial names, an answer of “John Adams” will not be prompted if the correct answer is “John Quincy Adams.”
 An answer of “Adams” will be prompted in either case.